00drdelius/notebooks/pynotebooks/layers/attention/README.md

 ```

 ## NOTE
-You may refer more to the following url for RoPE math details:
+You may refer more to the following url for details:
 1. original paper: https://arxiv.org/pdf/2305.13245

 ## current tested implementations: